jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 kube-apiserver \
 --feature-gates=APIPriorityAndFairness=true \
 --runtime-config=flowcontrol.apiserver.k8s.io/v1alpha1=true \
-(other flags as usual)
+ # …and other flags as usual
 ```

 ## Concepts
 There are several distinct features involved in the flow control API.
 Incoming
-requests are classified by attributes of the request using FlowSchemas, and
+requests are classified by attributes of the request using _FlowSchemas_, and
 assigned to priority levels.
 Priority levels add a degree of isolation by
 maintaining separate concurrency limits, so that requests assigned to different
 priority levels cannot starve each other.
 Within a priority level, a